 The cumbersome setup compulsory installs the Foxit Search Bar, with opt-in to changing your default search provider to Ask, making Ask.com your home page, installing the Foxit add-on for Firefox, and into creating desktop, quick launch, and Start menu icons that link to eBay.
 Phew!
 The interface of Foxit has stayed the same through the versions, and it’s workable and customizable as well, although it’s pretty old-school, and dare I say, Windows XP–like.

 Of course, the valuable features the Foxit Reader offers keeps its users loyal.
 Foxit Reader allows for tabbed PDF reading, measuring tools, and auto-scrolling along with the editing features.
 In version 4, Foxit has offered few more features that were earlier limited to their Pro version before.
 But unfortunately, now it too has become bloated.

-Here’s a list of few of the PDF Reader alternatives which give Foxit Reader a big run for its money.
+Here’s a list of a few of the PDF Reader alternatives which give Foxit Reader a big run for its money.

-Sumatra PDF is a slim, free, open-source PDF viewer with minimalistic design.
-The speed and performance of Sumatra PDF is what Foxit Reader initially became popular for.
+Sumatra PDF is a slim, free, open-source PDF viewer with a minimalistic design.
+The speed and performance of Sumatra PDF are what Foxit Reader initially became popular for.